-Rushcliffe Golf Club prides itself on supporting charities.
+The Rushcliffe Golf Club prides itself on supporting charities.
 Each year the incoming Captains nominate their chosen charity(ies).
-Over the years a number of very worthy local and national charities have been helped to the sum of hundreds of thousands of pounds.
+Over the years a number of very worthy local and national charities have been helped with thousands of pounds worth of donations.

 Each year we hold a Rushcliffe Charity Open in support of the Captains’ Charity(ies).
-If you wish to enter then please look on the Open Competitions page.
+If you wish to enter the please look on the Open Competitions page.

 For 2020 the Captains’ Charity is the Stroke Association.

 The Stroke Association support people to rebuild their lives after stroke.
 They provide specialist support, fund critical research & campaign to make sure people affected by stroke get the very best care & support to rebuild their lives.
 Specialist support includes, but is not limited to, emotional support, communication support & exercise-based rehabilitation.
 Thanks to improvements; you are now twice as likely to survive a stroke compared to 20 years ago.